codio/knowledge/source/instructors/authoring/assessments/autograde-free-text.rst

    .. image:: /img/guides/assessment_free_grading.png
       :alt: Grading

-  - **Points** - Enter the score for correctly answering the question.
-You can choose any positive numeric value.
-If this is an ungraded assessment, enter zero (0).
+   - **Points** - The score given to the student if the code test passes.
+You can enter any positive numeric value.
+If this assessment should not be graded, enter 0 points.

    - **Allow Partial Points** - Toggle to enable a percentage of total points to be given based on the percentage of answers they correctly answer.

-   - **One Attempt Only** - Toggle to enable if you want to restrict the student to only answering the question once.
-If disabled, students can edit their answer until the assignment is marked as completed.
+   - **One Attempt Only** - Toggle to enable the assessment to run only once.
+The student will be warned that they cannot resubmit the assessment.

   - **Preview Type** - Choose the input (plaintext or markdown) to be provided by the student.
 LaTex is also supported and is useful when students need to enter mathematical formulas in their answers.
 The following options are available: